List of World War I memorials and cemeteries in Verdun: Monument at Mort Homme and the Monument to the 40th French Infantry

 100 metres from this monument is the granite monument dedicated to the soldiers of the 40th French Infantry.
 A photograph is shown in the gallery at the end of the article.

-Both monuments stand on Cote 304 which was a piece of high ground that had to be fought over.
-The memorials are dedicated to the more than 10,000 French Soldiers perished there.
+Both monuments stand on Cote 304, a strategically significant piece of high ground contested during the battle.
+The memorials are dedicated to the more than 10,000 French Soldiers who perished there.
 The hill was first attacked by the Germans on 20 March 1916 and again on 9 April 1916.
-Neither of these two attacks were successful but finally, on 29 June the Germans took the hill, and less than two months later the French were able to re-take it.
+Neither of these two attacks were successful.
+However, on 29 June the Germans took the hill, and less than two months later, the French re-captured it.
 On the right-hand side of the memorial to the 40th are listed the divisions that fought here in 1916 and on the left are those divisions who fought in 1917, when further fighting took place.

 Jacques Froment-Meurice was born in Paris in 1864 and died in 1947.
 He was a pupil of Chapu.
 In 1925 he worked on the war memorial at Saumur.